-Unlike some towns, Fitzwilliam - Richmond isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Fitzwilliam - Richmond are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Fitzwilliam - Richmond is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Fitzwilliam - Richmond is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Fitzwilliam - Richmond who work in office and administrative support (10.39%), food service (8.48%), and sales jobs (7.91%).

 Also of interest is that Fitzwilliam - Richmond has more people living here who work in computers and math than 95% of the places in the US.